 Instructions for submission of the Jastro application will be provided in the Call for Applications sent by email.
-The application due date is determined by the College of Agriculture & Environmental Sciences and typically the call goes out in late May/early June.
+The application due date is determined by the College of Agriculture & Environmental Sciences and typically the call goes out in June.

 Research Proposal Guidelines

 - Full guidelines will be provided when requests for fellowship applications for continuing students are announced.

 - Read the formatting guidelines carefully.
 Improperly formatted applications will not be considered for funding.
 This proposal also will serve as the proposal for Jastro Research Awards for students in the College of Agriculture & Environmental Sciences.